eatme-global/internal-documentation/docs/playbook/creating-pos-restaurants.md

 ### Restaurant Logo & Agreement

 * **Restaurant Logo**: If the client hasn’t provided a logo, search online and upload it.
-* **Agreement**: Typically, agreements are not uploaded, so upload a blank PDF document as a placeholder.
+* **Agreement**: Request for the agreement from the Sales department and upload the document.
+If the document isn't provided upload a blank PDF document as a placeholder.

 To upload the agreement document: